parklab/MosaicForecast/README.md

 Rscript Prediction.R input\_file(feature\_list) model\_trained output\_file(predictions)

 **Note:**
-1. The input\_file is a list of read-level features.
+1. The "input\_file" is a list of read-level features obtained in the last step.
-2. The model\_trained is the pre-trained RF model to predict genotypes.
+2. The "model\_trained" is the pre-trained RF model to predict genotypes.

 > You may use our models trained with brain WGS data for SNPs (paired-end read at 50-250X read depths, we train our models based on Mutect2-PON callings.
 To our experience, the models were pretty robust across different depths, but the best strategy would be using a model with similar depth with your data):
 >